wzhfantastic/wzhfantastic.github.io/_posts/2018-03-22-Volume Rendering Practise In Unity.md

 ---
 In traditional rendering pipeline, we just post preset vertices to gpu and get what shape we want.
 However, these triangles seem to be sharp and cold.
 When we want to draw a sphere, we need to create enough triangles to hide their sharp.
 Luckily, we have volume rendering.
-So today I will try ***raymarching*** to rendering some simple shapes in Unity.
+So today I will try ***raymarching*** to render some simple shapes in Unity.
 ### Raymarching algorithm
 - render a simple mesh which can restrict rendering area
 - in fragment shading, draw a ray to view direction.
 Step by step, check whether the ray hits our target shape.
 If hits, shade with target shape color.